-Here are 4 easy ways to help your kiddos start their summer days well.
-You’ll see they’re pretty simple—because after all, it is still the summer.
+Here are 4 easy ways to help your kiddo start their summer days well.
+You’ll see they’re pretty simple, because after all, it still IS the summer.
 But we think these tiny tweaks can reap big rewards.

 1. Take care of yourself.

 If we want our kiddos to have a great and productive summer, we need to take care of ourselves first.
-Getting children motivated takes a lot more work than letting them stay in their pajamas and watch TV all day.
+Getting children motivated is a lot more work than letting them stay in their pajamas and watch TV all day.
 Make sure you are doing things that set you up for success first.
 Fit in a morning workout, some reading, or a fresh shower.
-They’re always watching and modeling themselves after us.
+They’re always watching and modeling us!

 2. Guzzle a glass of water.

 The first thing I do every morning is reach for my water bottle on my nightstand.
-The brain is made up of over 70 percent water, so chugging some H2O in the morning gives it fuel, preventing fatigue or mood fluctuations.
+Our brain is made up of over 70% water, so chugging some H2O in the morning basically gives it fuel, preventing fatigue or mood fluctuations.
 Encourage your kids to reach for water first thing.
-Get them a water bottle just like Mom’s, a kid-sized nightstand, or a personalized coaster.
+Get them a water bottle just like mom’s, a kid-sized nightstand or a personalized coaster.
 They’ll feel super grown up and you’ll know they are making a healthy choice in the first minute of the day.